mallo24/ParticleSpy/README.md

 <br />1.2- Particle analysis.
 <br />2- Providing interactive features between elements.
 <br />3- Enable the dashboard to update automatically upon the detection of an acquired image landing in a directory.
+# Key computing skills:
+<br /> Python and associated scientific libraries (numpy, matplotlib).
+<br /> Image analysis and machine learning techniques.
+<br /> Using Dash by plotly library in Python to develop the dashboard (https://plotly.com/dash/).